LiamJCates/Programming-Notes/C++/Syntax/Overloading/Functions.md

 ## Function Overloading

-You can have multiple definitions for the same function name in the same scope.
+C++ allows multiple definitions for the same function name in the same scope.
 The definition of the function must differ from each other by the types and/or the number of arguments in the argument list.
-You cannot overload function declarations that differ only by return type.
+While the return type can change, you cannot overload function declarations that differ only by return type.

+Overloaded functions can be quite useful in applications where a function with a particular name that produces a certain type of output might need to be invoked with different sets of parameters.

 Overload Resolution
 Overload resolution is the process that the compiler executes when matching